oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	For an update operation, if you want to delete all the IPs in the ACL, use an array with a single empty string entry.

 	This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, isMTLSConnectionRequired, openMode, permissionLevel, dbWorkload, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.
 To remove all whitelisted IPs, set the field to a list with an empty string `[""]`.
+* `switchover_to` - (Optional) It is applicable only when `is_local_data_guard_enabled` is true.
+Could be set to `PRIMARY` or `STANDBY`.
+Default value is `PRIMARY`.
+* `switchover_to_remote_peer_id` - (Optional) (Updatable) It is applicable only when `dataguard_region_type` and `role` are set, and `is_dedicated` is false.
+For Autonomous Database Serverless instances, Data Guard associations have designated primary and standby regions, and these region types do not change when the database changes roles.
+It takes the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the remote peer to switchover to and the API is called from the remote region.
+* `rotate_key_trigger` - (Optional) (Updatable) An optional property when flipped triggers rotation of KMS key.
+It is only applicable on dedicated databases i.e. where `is_dedicated` is true.
+* `is_shrink_only` - (Optional) (Updatable) An optional property when enabled triggers the Shrinking of Autonomous Database once.
+To trigger Shrinking of ADB once again, this flag needs to be disabled and re-enabled again.
+It should not be passed during create database operation.
+It is only applicable on Serverless databases i.e. where `is_dedicated` is false.

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values